Helicopter Transportable Vehicles

-Because they are relatively inefficient internal loads for helicopters, Quad Bike ATV’s only become optimal where high terrain accessibility is required of the load-carrying capacity and efficiency of trailers and attachments/payloads can be utilised, or where there is little other choices i.e. small helicopters.
+Because they are relatively inefficient internal loads for helicopters, Quad Bike ATV’s only become optimal where high terrain accessibility is required of the load-carrying capacity and efficiency of trailers and attachments/payloads can be utilised, or where there is few other choices i.e. small helicopters.

 For a bit of Gallic flair, the Lohr Fardier had various components from the 2CV and other Citroen vehicles, it was originally assembled in Belgium.
 It can be used as a cargo vehicle, weapon post or stretcher carrier and is still available for purchase, from Soframe.
-It can tow up to 800kg although with a dry weight of 680kg is technically overweight for this category.
+It can tow up to 800kg although a dry weight of 680kg is technically overweight for this category.

 Although they are Russian made, the UK arm of Tinger ATV’s market a UK road-legal version of the Tinger Scout tracked amphibious all-terrain vehicle.
 They fall slightly outside the width limit of Category A but mobility versus a quad is vastly improved in marshy or snow conditions.

 The Roboteam Probot is a quad sized autonomous load carrying platform that can also be used as a weapons platform.
 Although they are really slow (max speed is 12kph) they have an impressive payload of 750kg.